 Triglycerides – three fatty acids and glycerol – can contain either saturated or unsaturated fatty acids.
 Most triglycerides contain different types of fatty acids in them.

-Saturated fats are carbon-hydrogen chains that have single bonds between all the carbons.
+Saturated fats are carbon-hydrogen chains that have single bonds between the carbons.
 Unsaturated fats have either one double bond (monounsaturated) or multiple double bonds (polyunsaturated).
 The double bonds cause a bend in the molecule, keeping it from packing together as tightly.
 Thus polyunsaturated fats are usually liquids and saturated fats can be solids at room temperature.

 Chylomicrons contain mostly triglycerides along with a smaller percentage of cholesterol, phospholipids, and proteins.
-They are secreted into the lymphatic system first, so they don’t go through the liver first like amino acids and sugars.
+They are secreted into the lymphatic system first, so they don’t initially go through the liver first amino acids and sugars.

 Testing of triglyceride levels is usually done in a fasted state because the blood levels of triglycerides can rise quite a bit after eating.